tQsW/encrypted-ice-candidates/draft-wang-mmusic-encrypted-ice-candidates.md

 is outside the scope of this document, but viable mechanisms exist in browsers today.

-The implementation MUST support the
+The implementation MUST support the Advanced Encryption Standard (AES) {{AES}}
-Advanced Encryption Standard (AES) {{AES}} algorithm and its operation in the CTR, CBC or GCM mode with message authentication, and SHOULD use the GCM mode whenever it is supported.
+algorithm and its operation in the CTR, CBC or GCM mode with message authentication, and SHOULD use the GCM mode whenever it is supported.
 The implementation MUST pre-determine a single mode to use as part of the mechanism to share the information about the cipher suite.
 When using the CTR or CBC mode, HMAC with SHA-2 MUST be supported.

 Since the plaintext to encrypt consists of only a single IPv4 or IPv6 address that fits in a single 128-bit block, the initialization parameter for each mode can be a cryptographically random number.
 In particular, this parameter is given by a 16-byte initial counter block value for CTR, or a 16-byte or 12-byte initialization vector for CBC or GCM, respectively.
+In the rest of this document, the initialization paramter is called the initialization vector (IV) regardless of the operation mode.

 Note the ICE password associated with an ICE agent has at least 128-bit randomness as defined by {{RFC8445}}.
-To reduce the overhead in the candidate encoding that will be detailed in the next section, the initialization parameter MUST be chosen as the first 16 bytes or 12 bytes in the network order for the mode in use.
+To reduce the overhead in the candidate encoding that will be detailed in the next section, the IV MUST be chosen as the first 16 bytes or 12 bytes in the network order for the mode in use.

 ICE Candidate Gathering {#gathering}
 ------------------------------------